Winston-Salem Spousal Support Lawyer

 Is There A Length Of Marriage Required To Get Spousal Support Or Alimony?

 There is no length on marriages to receive spousal support in North Carolina.
-There is no minimum time, but obviously, the longer the marriage and the dependence, the more likely.
+There is no minimum time, but obviously, the longer the marriage and the dependence before the dissolution of the marriage, the more likely.

 When Do Alimony And Spousal Support Each Begin?